operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ### Controller Configurations

-There are a number of other useful configurations that can be made when initialzing a controller.
+There are a number of other useful configurations that can be made when initializing a controller.
 For more details on these configurations consult the upstream [builder][builder_godocs] and [controller][controller_godocs] godocs.

 - Set the max number of concurrent Reconciles for the controller via the [`MaxConcurrentReconciles`][controller_options]  option.
 Defaults to 1.
   ```Go